NataliaSegura/Macrocomplex-builder/README.md

 *4*. **The ATP problem and global stechiometry**

-The problem with the ATP synthase macrocomplex is the number of interactions it has.
-The program can't handle all of them to create it and the wrong model is built.
-A way to modify the algorithmic approach is by givin stechiometry into the programm.
+The problem with these macrocomplex is the number of interactions it has and the program can't handle all of them to create it.
+A way to modify the algorithm approach to be able to construct correctly these macrocomplex is by givin stechiometry into the programm.
 That way, we limit the interactions and we force the macrocomplex into a specific shape.
 This can be achived using the optional argument -s (stechiometry).
 We give to the program the global macrocomplex stechiometry and it will build it using this parameters.
-A clear disatvantage of it is that even with the correct stechiometry it doesn't construct the right way because we are forcing the right number of chains but not whose interactions are in each one.
+A clear disatvantage of it is that even with the correct stechiometry it doesn't construct the right way.

+The aim of the optional argument stechiometry is to solve the ATP problem.
+In that way, the problem

 ## Next Steps